skypjack/entt/docs/md/core.md

 ## Runtime generator

-To generate sequential numeric identifiers at runtime, `EnTT` offers the `family` class template:
+The `family` class template helps to generate sequential numeric identifiers for types at runtime:

 ```cpp
 // defines a custom generator